Ahmedalhajri16/Excel_project_data_analytics/README.md

 #### 🔍 Filtered List

-- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+- 🔒 **Enhanced User Experience:** Implementing the filtered list as a data validation rule under the `Job Title`, `Country`, and `Education` option in the Data tab ensures:
-    - 🎯 User input is restricted to predefined, validated schedule types
+    - 🎯 Predefined lists for job titles, countries, and education levels using Excel’s data validation feature.
-    - 🚫 Incorrect or inconsistent entries are prevented
+    - 🚫Prevents incorrect entries and ensures consistency.
-    - 👥 Overall usability of the dashboard is enhanced
+    - 👥 Overall usability of the dashboard is enhanced.

 <img src="/0_Resources/Images/1_Salary_Dashboard_Data_Validation.gif" width="425" height="400" alt="Salary Dashboard Data Validation">

 ## Conclusion

-I created this dashboard to showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Excel course, this dashboard allows users to make informed decisions about their career paths.
-Exploring the functionalities to understand how location and job type influence salaries.
+This dashboard offers valuable insights into salary trends across job roles, countries, and educational backgrounds.
+The project demonstrates the powerful capabilities of Excel in analyzing and visualizing real-world data, enabling professionals to make data-driven career decisions.